 - course structure, progression rules or unit availability prevent a standard enrolment load

 - implementation of an intervention strategy due to a risk of unsatisfactory academic progress

 How to apply

-To apply to underload, submit an underload application - international students (pdf 58kb).
+To apply to underload, submit an underload application - international students (pdf, 0.39 mb).

 Submit your application by the census date for that teaching period.
 Wait for formal approval from your faculty before reducing your study load, as this may affect your visa.

-If your application is approved, and you need to extend your course duration, you may need a new electronic Confirmation of Enrolment (eCOE).
+If your application is approved, and you need to extend your course duration, you may need a new Confirmation of Enrolment (COE).
 See extending your visa.